Black Bean and Ginger Pasta Fry + Spring Cleanse Plan

 The approach I’ll be taking for Spring 2011 is to add as many natural cleansing foods to my diet as possible.
 This will provide me with a soft, subtle cleanse, keeping my energy up and my immune system supported the whole way through.

-- Lemon water in the morning.
-500mL filled with 2 tbsp lemon juice will be sitting on my bedside table every morning.
+Lemon water in the morning.
+500mL filled with 2 tablespoon lemon juice will be sitting on my bedside table every morning.
 It will be the first thing I do [after I grab my iPhone and check my emails]

-- Ginger water in the afternoon.
-1000mL of my daily water intake will be blended with 1 tbsp fresh ginger + 1/8 tsp stevia and left to ‘steep’ overnight.
+Ginger water in the afternoon.
+1000mL of my daily water intake will be blended with 1 tablespoon fresh ginger + 1/8 teaspoon stevia and left to ‘steep’ overnight.

 Over the past month or so I’ve been coming home after work, packing my lunch, and snacking on things along the way: granola, carob chips, dried fruit, an apple, spoonful of almond butter, crackers, etc. But I haven’t been eating dinner.
 Not good.
 So, I need to work on that and thought I may was well add that to my cleansing plan.